GlobalWebIndex/challenge-elm/README.md

 In its essence, GlobalWebIndex is a data company and our primary way how we deliver all our datasets to clients is PRO Platform – our proprietary web interface for our analytical engine.

-Praised and used by the world largest organizations, PRO Platform enables our clients to cut through our data using custom audiences, segmentations and modular charting library.
+Praised and used by the world's largest organizations, PRO Platform enables our clients to cut through our data using custom audiences, segmentations and modular charting library.

-You will sit within our PRO Platform team and will be jointly responsible to push the development of the platform forward.
+You will be part of our PRO Platform team and will be jointly responsible for pushing the development of the platform forward.
 Day-to-day this involves new feature engineering, reviewing and discussing code of your colleagues and discussing the design decisions with the wider technical leadership team.

 - Ideate, brainstorm and implement new components and features using JavaScript, Elm or Ruby, if you fancy getting your hands on backend code.